univention/univention-keycloak-app/docs/keycloak-app/ad-hoc-provisioning.rst

 :ref:`design decision about not having user accounts in Keycloak <app-design-decisions>`.

 The :program:`Keycloak` app installs the :program:`univention-authenticator` |SPI| plugin.
 The plugin creates the local shadow copy of the user account in the OpenLDAP directory services through the REST API of |UDM|.
-*Ad hoc provisioning* is is for administrators who want to keep track of all users in |UCS|.
+*Ad hoc provisioning* is for administrators and operators who want to keep track of all users in |UCS|.

 .. seealso::